Special offers

 § 9 Claims for Defects

-(1) If the goods are defective, the customer will inform the shop operator of this and return the goods to the shop operator at the shop operator's expense.
+(1) If the goods are defective, the customer must inform the shop operator and return the goods at the shop operator's expense.
 Since unpaid shipments are associated with high additional costs, the customer is not entitled to choose this shipping method; the shop operator will therefore reimburse the customer for the shipping costs without delay and will also advance them upon special request by the customer.
 If the goods turn out to be free of defects (e.g. because there is damage for which the buyer is responsible), the seller may demand reimbursement of the shipping costs; moreover, he may make the return of the goods dependent on the buyer advancing the costs of return in addition to the reimbursement of the shipping costs.

-(2) The rights of the shop operator regarding defects are governed by §§ 433 ff.
+(2) The liability for defects of the shop operator is governed by §§ 433 ff.
 BGB.

-a) Claims for defects do not exist in the case of only insignificant deviation from the agreed quality and in the case of only insignificant impairment of usability.
+a) Claims for defects do not exist in the case of only insignificant deviations from the agreed quality and in the case of only insignificant impairment of usability.

-b) The customer's obligation to inspect and notify without delay according to §§ 377 and 381 para.
+b) The customer's obligation to inspect and notify without delay according to §§ 377 and 381 Abs.
 2 HGB remains unaffected.

-c) The shop operator is entitled to remedy the defect or to deliver new goods at its discretion.
+c) The shop operator is entitled to remedy the defect or to deliver new goods at his discretion.

 d) The limitation period is governed by § 11.

-e) At the request of the shop operator, the complained goods must be returned to the shop operator free of freight charges.
-In the case of justified defect complaints, the shop operator will reimburse the costs of the cheapest usual shipping method; this does not apply to the extent that the costs increase because the goods are located at a different place than the place of intended use.
+e) At the request of the shop operator, the complained goods must be returned freight prepaid to the shop operator.
+In the case of a justified complaint about defects, the shop operator will reimburse the costs of the cheapest usual shipping method; this does not apply to the extent that the costs increase because the goods are located at a different place than the place of intended use.

-f) A delivery of used items agreed with the customer in individual cases is made under exclusion of any liability for defects.
+f) Delivery of used items agreed upon in individual cases is made to the exclusion of any liability for defects.

-g) The exclusions and limitations of the rights of the customer under this paragraph 3 do not apply if the shop operator has acted fraudulently or has assumed a guarantee for the quality of the item.
+g) The exclusions and limitations of the customer's rights under this paragraph 3 do not apply if the shop operator has acted fraudulently or has assumed a guarantee for the quality of the goods.

 (4) For the scope and amount of liability for damages and reimbursement of futile expenses due to a defect for which the shop operator is responsible, § 10 (Liability of the Shop Operator) applies.